 It is important to think of your content as an extension of your world.
 It’s the vibe that your brand will send out to its customers.
-Financial advisors more than anyone need to understand the importance of that.
+Financial advisors more than anyone needs to understand the importance of that.
 While they expect people to have trust in their services, it is important they stay true to their objectives even in the form of content topics.

 Think about your service areas or the demographics you appeal to.
 Business objectives can often set the path to your content marketing goals.

-The below image is a snapshot of blog topics from a money saving tool.
+The below image is a snapshot of blog topics from a money-saving tool.